dddrrreee/cs140e-24win/notes/makefiles/README.md

 We discuss common `make` mistakes below (all have burned us).

-But first the largest, most common general mistake I see is that because `make` is a weird language, people seem to forget all the methods they learned for writing correct code / debugging programs in all the other languages they know.
+Before getting into the concrete low level mistakes, the largest, most common general mistake I see is that because `make` is a weird language, people seem to forget all the methods they learned for writing correct code / debugging programs in all the other languages they know.
 This is especially a problem b/c `make` doesn't have a debugger.

  1. They write stuff all-at-once then try to get it to work.
     You should do it just like you do kernel code.
 Write the smallest